rahull1616dass/VR_Cues/docs/functional_requirements.md

 - See the list of created cues, activate/deactivate them at anytime by a **checkbox**
 - Update/Edit a cue's parameters by selecting the relevant cue from the list.
 - Delete a cue from the list
+- Save a local instance of the current cues list in the form of a json file.

 There are two types of cues, when it comes to how they show up to the user.
 These are:

 - **Context-Dependent:** These need to be placed in the scene by the supervisor.
-For this a 'Scene Edit Mode'
+For this a 'Scene Edit Mode' is required (as described in the **Edit Mode** section)
+- **Context-Independent:** These cues will always follow the  [posPlayer + (some bias in the z-axis)].
+So they will occupy a fixed place in front of the user's point of view until they are hidden.

+# Edit Mode

 ## Cues